jeanfabre/PlayMaker-Ngui/Assets/PlayMakerReadme.txt

 ------------------------------------------------------
-Playmaker - Visual scripting for Unity
+PlayMaker - Visual Scripting for Unity
 ------------------------------------------------------

-Realize your creative vision without knowing how to program!

-PLEASE BACKUP PROJECTS BEFORE UPDATING PLAYMAKER!!

-NOTE: The Playmaker/Asset Store license is for a single user at a time.
-If multiple people use Playmaker, you need multiple licenses!
+NOTE: The PlayMaker/Asset Store license is for a single user at a time.
+If multiple people use PlayMaker, you need multiple licenses!

 ------------------------------------------------------
 INSTALLATION:
 ------------------------------------------------------

+PLEASE BACKUP PROJECTS BEFORE IMPORTING OR UPDATING PLAYMAKER!!

+Import the latest version of PlayMaker from the Asset Store or Hutong Games Store.
+This imports the PlayMaker Installer and various update tools.

-To install PlayMaker simply import all files from the unitypackage.
+To install PlayMaker select Install PlayMaker from the PlayMaker Welcome Screen.
+The Welcome Screen should launch automatically, but it can also be found here:
+Unity Main Menu > PlayMaker.

+If the project has errors the Welcome Screen may not be available.
+Ideally, you should fix errors in the project first, but you can also manually import the PlayMaker unitypackage here: Assets\PlayMaker\Editor\Install\

-Sample Scenes are now a separate download at www.hutonggames.com/tutorials.html
+Download Sample Scenes at www.hutonggames.com/tutorials.html

 NOTE: IMPORT SAMPLE SCENES INTO A NEW PROJECT TO AVOID OVERWRITING YOUR PROJECT FILES!!

 ------------------------------------------------------
-UPGRADE NOTES:
+UPDATE NOTES:
 ------------------------------------------------------

-To Upgrade:
+To Update PlayMaker:

-- Backup your project.
+- Backup your project and close the PlayMaker editor.
-- Import the latest playmaker.unitypackage.
+- Import the latest version of PlayMaker from the Asset Store.
+- Select Install PlayMaker from the PlayMaker Welcome Screen (see above)
 - Restart Unity.

 Obsolete Actions: